Doctor Pressure: Background and release

 Mylo released the electro song "Drop the Pressure" in October 2004, which was included on his debut studio album Destroy Rock & Roll (2004).
 During its production, Mylo used Reason 2.5 to incorporate a vocoder module in the song.
 Phil 'N' Dog released a bootleg recording titled "Doctor Pressure" that spliced "Drop the Pressure" with Miami Sound Machine's 1984 song "Dr. Beat", which Mylo then made minor alterations to the song.
 "Doctor Pressure" was written by Elias Enrique Garcia and the producer Mylo, while it was mastered by John Davis at Alchemy Soho.
 The song contains a sample of "Dr. Beat", which is included in a mashup with "Drop the Pressure".

 "Doctor Pressure" was released as the sixth single from the re-issue of Destroy Rock N Roll on 5 September 2005, which included three new songs.
 Both Sony BMG and Breastfed Recordings believed that the song would introduce the album to a wider audience.
 Writing for the National Post in 2007, Maryam Siddiqi stated that fans of the dance genre would "[clap] their hands for more" mashups such as "Doctor Pressure".

 Commercial performance

 "Doctor Pressure" debuted at the number three peak on the UK Singles Chart dated 11 September 2005, with 19,881 copies sold in the first week.
 The song subsequently peaked higher than both "Dr. Beat" and "Drop the Pressure" on the chart, and remained for 26 weeks.
-It was eventually certified silver by the British Phonographic Industry (BPI) on 22 July 2013, for track-equivalent sales of 200,000 units.
-In the Republic of Ireland, "Doctor Pressure" debuted on the Irish Singles Chart dated 8 September 2005.
+It was eventually certified gold by the British Phonographic Industry (BPI) on 25 August 2023 for track-equivalent sales of 400,000 units.
+In Ireland, "Doctor Pressure" debuted on the Irish Singles Chart dated 8 September 2005.
 The song bowed at number five and remained on the chart for 11 weeks.
 It additionally debuted at the number five peak on the Scottish Singles Chart dated 11 September 2005.
 On the Australian ARIA Singles Chart dated 11 June 2005, "Doctor Pressure" bowed at number 12, where it remained for 11 weeks.